Nessjk/posthog-app/src/content/why_me.md

 ---

-## 🧠 Data × Emotion = Direction
+## 🧠 Data × Emotion = Direction (PostHog..?)

 What happens when you multiply data by emotion?

-I pondered this over lunch (and one salad later)...
+I pondered this over lunch..

-**The answer**: You get **direction**—something meaningful to follow.
-It's the equilibrium between the left and right sides of the brain, where both are satisfied with the result and there's no regret on either side.

-Isn't life all about regret minimization anyway?
+And one salad later here's the short answer:

+**The answer**: You get **direction**,something meaningful to follow.
+An opportunity to add value to customers, to a team and company.
+Inspiring and getting inspired to build the best value driven tech in my career.
+From the outside PostHog seems to tick all the boxes.

+I look forward to meeting you :)

 ---

-## 🎯 Why This Application Exists

-Is that last paragraph getting off-topic?
-Absolutely.

-But here's the thing: this application is unusual, and that's thanks to **you**—your team, your writing, your culture.
+This application is unusual, and that's thanks to **you**—your team, your writing, your culture.
 All of it made me want to go forward with this unconventional approach.

 I would have regretted not taking this shot, and for that opportunity, I thank you!

+Isn't life all about regret minimization?